OpenHumans/open-humans-manuscript/README.md

 ![](img/editing.png)

-When you are logged in into *Overleaf* you should see a site that looks above.
+When you are logged in into *Overleaf* you should see a site that looks like above.
 On the left-hand side of the window you can see the raw *LaTeX* text/code for the writing.
-You can start writing in here right away.
+You can start writing in there right away!
 On the right-hand side you see the compiled *LaTeX* document as a preview how the final document would look like.

 By default the right-hand side might not update automatically.
 To change this click on the arrow on the *Recompile* button and enable this feature.
 Don't worry about making changes to the text of the left, as the changes are easily tracked.